Tour name: Mayan Inland Expedition.

 Did you know that the sound of howler monkeys, coming across the water sounds like two gigantic slabs of concrete rubbing against each other?
 It’s a real disconnect for me how that sound comes out of that little body.

 After lunch, we drove to a Mayan tourist cooperative named Punta Laguna.
-We changed into swimming suits under our shorts and were put into harness by small, young men who were very experienced at doing this.
+We changed into swimming suits under our shorts and were put into harness by experienced, small, young men who were very experienced at doing this.

 Our local guide and his cousin paddled me across the lake to the howlers in a canoe.
 They took me right to the monkeys and we hung out listening to that incredible sound.

-At that point we canoed back to the first dock and walked to the cenote on a jungle path, wide enough for vehicles.
+Next, we canoed back to the first dock and walked to the cenote on a jungle path, wide enough for vehicles.

 A cenote is a hole in the jungle floor where the limestone had fallen away and filled with fresh water.
 When it rains, water falls through the limestone into natural underground cisterns or caves.